hhslepicka/test/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-    NOTE: This issue should be for problems with PyPI itself, including:
+    NOTE: This issue should be for problems with PyDM itself, including:
-    * pypi.org
+    * Bugs (or probable bugs) with the PyDM software
+    * Typos or other mistakes in the Reference or elsewhere on the documentation

+    ** Write helpfully: **
-    * test.pypi.org
+    * Be precise
-    * files.pythonhosted.org
+    * Be clear

-    This issue should NOT be for a project installed from PyPI.
-If you are having an issue with a specific package, you should reach out to the maintainers of that project directly instead.

-    Furthermore, this issue should NOT be for any non-PyPI properties (like python.org, docs.python.org, etc.)
+    * Explain the steps required to reproduce the bug
+    * Cite your OS and version, and which version of PyDM you’re using
+    * If reporting an issue on the website, include the URL where the problem is
+    * Screenshots are super helpful!
+They let us see what you see.
+You can drag images directly onto the issue text to upload them.
+    * Errors are super helpful!
+(Sometimes.)
+Copy and paste any errors into the issue.
+    * Include only one bug per report
+    * Separate fact from speculation
+    * No bug is too trivial to report, as small bugs may hide big bugs.
 -->

 **Describe the bug**